-A. Areas of pride and desired change: The Safe School Planning Committee recognizes and commends the staff and administration for the following conditions and programs at Central Union High School which have positively affected the physical and/or psychological well-being of everyone on campus as it relates to the personal characteristics of students and staff:
+Areas of strength and growth: The Safe School Planning Committee recognizes and commends the staff and administration for the following conditions and programs on campus which have positively affected the physical and / or psychological well being of everyone on campus as it relates to the personal characteristics of students and staff:

-- The Counseling Conflict Resolution Services which strive to provide counseling for students. - The establishment and use of Gang / Crew Identification as a means to recognize gang / crew members or potential gang members / crews. - The rich ethnic and cultural diversity among the student populations, which allows for exposure to and awareness / appreciation of other cultures by all concerned. - In service provided to staff on identifying gang members / crews.
+- Counseling Conflict Resolution Services which strive to provide counseling for students. - The establishment and use of Gang / Crew Identification as a means to recognize gang / crew members or potential gang members / crews. - The rich ethnic and cultural diversity among the student populations, which allows for exposure to and awareness / appreciation of other cultures.
+Monthly schoolwide cultural activities. - In service provided to staff on identifying gang members / crews.